triiberg/energy-price-display-iot/README.md

 * ArduinoJson.h

 Problems:
-* Didn't find and good HTTP libra, wrote a function instead (with blackjack and ...)
+* Didn't find and good HTTP lib, wrote a function instead (with blackjack and ...)

 Will merge your pull requests:
 * if you fix Wifi creds and REST urls
 * find a bug in getData function (it works quite well imho, but not really tested)
+* change delay(3000) to something reasonable, 1000 is more than enough (there has to be something because it will start diging emptiness and writes nonsense to buffer)